 In addition, ECHO is pleased to maintain a team of Consultants with over 100 years of experience in safety net clinic issues.
 These Consultants are able to assist you with any needs of newly formed or long-running clinics.
 Services include, strategic planning, executive coaching, program development, board training, and facilitation of community discussions to determine need, environmental scans, and more.
 Contact us so we can better understand your needs in developing a proposal that will serve your interests.

 Many variables contribute to the development of a start-up budget.
 Your ECHO consultant will help your team determine what is realistic for your situation.

-In order for ECHO to evaluate the quality of our services, as well as to develop ways to help our clinics improve their operations and increae their impact, we will require ongoing information and dialog about your clinic operation and services.
-In turn, we will offer an opportunity for networking with other ECHO clinics nationwide and services to help you continously improve.
+In order for ECHO to evaluate the quality of our services, as well as to develop ways to help our clinics improve their operations and increase their impact, we require ongoing information and dialogue about your clinic operation and services.
+In turn, we will offer an opportunity for interaction with other ECHO supported clinics nationwide and services to help you continuously improve.